A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Constraint Inference from Limited Demonstrations

 To initialize $p_{0}({C},\lambda)$, \cite{papadimitriou2023bayesian} selected an uninformative prior.
 By utilizing the above posterior, the Maximum a Posteriori (MAP) estimates for the constraint sets and the penalty reward can be obtained as:

 and the Expected a Posteriori (EAP) estimates can be obtained as:

-Since sampling the constraint set $C$ from a continuous state space is computationally intractable, BICRL is mainly validated based on the discrete state space.
-How to extend this algorithm to continuous space remains an open problem that requires further exploration.
+Since sampling the constraint set $C$ from a continuous state space is computationally intractable, BICRL is mainly validated with discrete state spaces.
+How to extend this algorithm to continuous domains remains an open problem that requires further exploration.